Share this article

 Qualifications Needed to Start a Preschool

 There are a few qualifications you need before you start a preschool.
 Before you obtain a required state license to open a preschool, depending on your state’s requirements, you may need to have a bachelor’s degree, preferably in early childhood education administration, early childhood education, or a related field.
-It is also highly recommended that you have several years of experience working in an early childhood education setting such as a preschool or childcare center.
+You may need to have several years of experience working in an early childhood education setting such as a preschool or childcare center.
 In addition, you will need to be familiar with state and federal regulations pertaining to Early Childhood Education (ECE).
 Be sure to check your state’s requirements before moving forward.

-Once you have the necessary education and experience, you can begin taking steps to open a preschool.
+Once you have the necessary education and experience and have determined your state’s additional requirements, you can begin taking steps to open a preschool.

 State Licensing Requirements to Open a Preschool